Personal Financial Planning

 - Identify your unique contribution as evidenced in your resume or vita, such as:

 - Special accomplishments in industry or academic pursuits

 - Assets and strengths you will use in your research and teaching

 - Other unique life experiences relevant to the pursuit of a graduate degree

 - Describe your commitment to research, teaching, service, and practice in personal finance (including financial planning, financial counseling, financial psychology, financial therapy, and financial education, etc.).

-Candidates demonstrating the potential for success based on their submitted application materials will be invited to a virtual interview (beginning with Fall 2022 applicants only).
+Candidates demonstrating the potential for success based on their submitted application materials will be invited to a virtual interview.
 Final decisions for acceptance will be based on a holistic review of the submitted materials and interview.